 GeneCards Summary for TGM2 Gene

 TGM2 (Transglutaminase 2) is a Protein Coding gene.
-Diseases associated with TGM2 include focal myositis and dermatitis herpetiformis.
-Among its related pathways are CREB Pathway and Phospholipase-C Pathway.
+Diseases associated with TGM2 include celiac disease and autoimmune disease of gastrointestinal tract.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Ca, cAMP and Lipid Signaling.
 GO annotations related to this gene include GTP binding and protein-glutamine gamma-glutamyltransferase activity.
 An important paralog of this gene is F13A1.

 UniProtKB/Swiss-Prot for TGM2 Gene

 Catalyzes the cross-linking of proteins and the conjugation of polyamines to proteins.